Hotels in Minneapolis, Minnesota

 Which hotels in Minneapolis, Minnesota offer free parking?

-Which hotels in Minneapolis, Minnesota have a pool?
+Which hotels in Minneapolis, Minnesota have an outdoor pool?

 Which hotels in Minneapolis, Minnesota have suites or extra space?

-Which hotels in Minneapolis, Minnesota have an in-room kitchen or kitchenette?
+Which hotels in Minneapolis, Minnesota have a full in-room kitchen?

 Ready to book in Minneapolis?